Housing First Project Worker

 A Full Driving Licence is desirable.

 HARP will provide you with excellent support and training to carry out your role effectively, and to develop your career and contribution to our clients.
-Our starting benefits package includes 25 days annual leave (pro rata), plus Bank Holidays, a contributory pension scheme through The People’s Pension.
+Our starting benefits package includes 25 days annual leave (pro-rata), plus Bank Holidays, a contributory pension scheme through The People’s Pension.
 HARP will contribute to the pension and you will also be required to make a contribution.
+If you are interested in this position the job description and person specification detailing the Technical and Professional knowledge required and an application form can be found at our website via the button below.

 If you have any problems with the application process, please contact Clive Franceschi on 01702 615000.